ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 #### A. Create Location Hierarchy in the Masterdata Database
 Upon receiving a request to add Location hierarchy (e.g., Country - Region - Province - City- LAA) with the input parameters (code, name, hierarchy_level, hierarchy_level_name, parent_loc_code ,lang_code and is_active), the system stores the Location hierarchy in the Database

-While storing the location hierarchy in the database the system performs the following steps:
+While storing the location hierarchy in the database, the system performs the following steps:
 1. Validates if all required input parameters have been received as listed below for each specific request
    * code - character (36) - Mandatory
    * name - character (128) - Mandatory